Creating a Custom Quote in printIQ

 There are two ways to produce quotes in printIQ:

-Simplified, also known and Quick Quotes
+Simplified, also known as Quick Quotes

 Custom/Bespoke

-Custom or Bespoke quoting gives you access to all equipment, finishing processes and stocks entered into IQ.
-This is solely an estimators quoting tool as opposed to Simplified which is more locked down the the product you are quoting.
+‘Custom/Bespoke’ quoting gives the estimator access to all the options contained within the printIQ database.
+This includes all equipment, finishing processes and stocks entered into printIQ.
+Custom Quoting is and estimator's quoting tool as opposed to Simplified, which is more locked down to be product specific.

 Building a Quote